yanil8068/Get-Youtube-Subscribers/README.md

 # Get Youtube Subscribers

-description: The Get Youtube Subscribers is a backend project  aimed at developing a simple application using MongoDB in Node.js.
+Description: The Get Youtube Subscribers is a backend project  aimed at developing a simple application using MongoDB in Node.js.
 In this project I had used MongoDB Atlas , Mongoose , Nodejs , Expressjs , Ejs , Css, Javascript.

 For creating database I had used createDatabase.js file in src folder, for initializing data in database I had use data.js file in src folder .
 Server is created in index.js in src folder and all the endpoints are written in app.js in src folder .
 For creating home page I have used Ejs package. home.ejs exist in the views folder of src folder . in the home page I have used Css for styling and js for functionality . subscribers.js file in models folder in src folder is used to create schema for subscribers.